:blur(10))

 Employer Information Sessions

-For employers, free to attend virtual information sessions will be hosted throughout 2023 as an opportunity to learn more about the WISP and ask questions of the program's partners.
-You can register for those sessions on Eventbrite:
+For employers, free-to-attend in-person and virtual information sessions will be hosted throughout 2023 as an opportunity to learn more about the WISP and ask questions of the program's partners.
+You can register for those sessions on Eventbrite.

 FMWBEDT's role in the program